|Country Information & Lifestyle|

 In Josefov there is a military fortress more than two hundred years old and it is possible to visit an exceptional combination of underground corridors in this masterpiece of European fortress construction.
 This region is home to several chateaux, monuments and folklore, and traditional crafts are made here.

-The Krkonove Mountains and Podkrkono region in the summer is perfect for cyclists and keen hikers, whilst in the winter it is perfect for winter sports fans and has a renowned ski center.
+The Krkonove Mountains and Podkrkono region in the summer is perfect for cyclists and keen hikers, whilst in the winter it is perfect for winter sports fans and has a renowned ski centre.
 This is an unforgettable landscape with small bluish lakes in the middle of the mountains, mysterious marshlands and deep forests, sunny meadows and stunning views from the peaks of the highest mountains in the Czech Republic.

 The mountainous region of Ceski Lipa and Jizera Mountains is famous for Czech glass which has been popular around the world as far back as the Middle Ages.
 Come and have a look how glass is made and purchase some of the unique, and beautiful glassware on sale.
 The region also offers the opportunity for sports and relaxation, summer and winter, and there are castes and chateaux, glass works, and well-preserved folk architecture.